New Music from the Taylorverse

 What I Do is not Who I Am - It is all too easy to conflate our identity with the activity that means the most to us.
 It is important to know who we are as creative individuals beyond the one specific expression of our creative selves we choose to put into the world.

-My experience with Focal Dystonia - How this long-gestating neurological disorder slowly stripped away my ability to play the Horn, which precipitated a 6 year crisis of identity and self-worth and also began a continuing search for the authentic Artist / Creative Being behind the Hornist / Composer / Improvisor I used to be.
+My experience with Focal Dystonia - How this long-gestating neurological disorder slowly stripped away my ability to play the Horn, which precipitated a multi year crisis of identity and self-worth and also began a continuing search for the authentic Artist / Creative Being behind the Hornist / Composer / Improviser I used to be.

 Keep Fighting or Move On - When the cornerstone of identity is compromised or taken away, how do we know WHEN the fight to return to our previous self has run it’s course.
 How do we know to move forward into whatever is next?